Digital-Physics/raspberry-pi-PATH-train-LED-display/README.md

 To find the Raspberry Pi IP on your WLAN, try "ping raspberrypi.local" or if you're on your Raspberry Pi use "hostname -I"

+Audio Note:
+Static was encountered on our Bluetooth speaker that was connected to the Raspberry Pi 4 model b.
+To avoid it, open the config file with "sudo nano /boot/config.txt" and add this line to the config.txt file:
+"audio_pwm_mode=2"